Secondary school scholarships

 Dr Alan Van Tran and Minh Ha Tran Indigenous Health Education Bursary 2017

-The University of Queensland offers an Indigenous Science Scholarship for Aboriginal and Torres Strait Islander students who intend to enrol in degrees in Science, Biomedical Science, Environmental Science, Biotechnology, Advanced Science or Mathematics.
-Find out more about the Indigenous Science Scholarship.
+The University of Queensland offers Indigenous Commonwealth Scholarships for Aboriginal and Torres Strait Islander students who intend to enrol in degrees in Science, Biomedical Science, Environmental Science, Biotechnology, Advanced Science or Mathematics.
+Find out more about the Indigenous Commonwealth Scholarships.

 Lambert McBride Perpetual Bursary 2017